-Youth with higher levels of mental health are better able to learn and manage life's challenges.
+Mentally healthy youth are better able to learn and manage life's challenges.
 Positive mental health is characterized by engagement and motivation, self-awareness, self-efficacy, hope for the future, and a sense of purpose and belonging.
 All students can benefit from learning self-regulation and social-emotional skills to better cope with negative emotions, reduce the probability of some mental disorders, and improve the management of existing mental health issues.
-Students' mental health and wellbeing can be impacted by a wide variety of social, cultural, structural, and systemic factors.
+Students' mental health and well-being can be impacted by a wide variety of social, cultural, structural, and systemic factors.
 Meaningful and trusting relationships with adults and feeling like one "matters" are among the strongest predictors of student mental health and well-being.